 A call to action button instead of a text link is 28% more effective.
 Make sure you follow the fat-finger rule: place the CTA button front and center and maintain a minimum tappable area of 44×44 pixels.

-Ace Hotel, for example, uses a button for their email call to action, at the same time adding hyperlinks inside the main copy only to refer to some additional resources.
+Ace Hotel, for example, uses a button in their email call to action, at the same time adding hyperlinks inside the main copy only to refer to some additional resources.

-Repeat CTA at the beginning and at the end of a long email
+Repeat the CTA at the beginning and at the end of a long email

 Don’t make your subscribers search for a button; simply place it one or two more times inside your email if it’s long.
 For example, the email call to action in the event invitation from DMA is repeated with the same design, copy, and the size of the button.

-Don’t stop just yet: hold A/B tests to increase the effectiveness of your CTAs
+Don’t stop just yet: do A/B testing to increase the effectiveness of your CTAs

-For instance, if you can’t decide between red and orange colors for your email call to action, create two versions of the email in SendPulse and use the following principle to send them out:
+For instance, if you can’t decide between red or orange for your email call to action, create two versions of the email with SendPulse and use the following principle to send them out: